SysDevProj-18/BrailleAssistant/text-to-braile/README.md

 with libloius because it's very fiddly to work with it directly.
 Or create some HTTP GET requests that can be used to translate text to braille.

+### Installing python bindings:
+- Build liblouis as normal
+- enter `liblouis/python` and run `sudo python3 setup.py install`
+NB: alternatively you can use `python3 setup.py sdist` to get a tarball you can install via `pip install` which might be more portable?
+- cython doesn't read libraries from `/usr/local/lib` by default, so run `export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/usr/local/lib` trying to find an alternative to doing this manually but coming up blank. maybe figure out how to generate a portable .so file or something? we can probably just throw a bash script wrapper on our python or something but thats depressing
+- `import louis` in your python and use it as normal. docstrings are provided / readable on the liblouis gh